PVR INOX: PVR Cinemas

-PVR Cinemas has its origin as Priya Cinema in Vasant Vihar, Delhi; the cinema was named after Priya Jaisinghani and was bought by Ajay Bijli's father in 1978, who also owned a trucking business, Amritsar Transport Co.
-In 1988, Bijli took over cinema hall, which was revamped in 1990, and its success led to the founding of PVR Cinemas.
+PVR Cinemas has its origin as Priya Cinema in Vasant Vihar, Delhi; the cinema hall was named after Priya Jaisinghani and was bought by Ajay Bijli's father in 1978, who also owned a trucking business, Amritsar Transport Co.
+In 1988, Bijli took over the cinema hall, which was revamped in 1990.

-The company started as a joint venture agreement between Priya Exhibitors Private Limited and Village Roadshow of Australia in 1995 with a 60:40 ratio.
-It began its commercial operations in June 1997 as Priya Village Roadshow.
-The company was founded by Ajay Bijli, who is the chairman and managing director of PVR Cinemas.
-Ajay Bijli's brother Sanjeev Kumar Bijli is the Executive Director of PVR INOX Limited.
+In 1995, the company was established as a 60:40 joint venture between Priya Exhibitors Private Limited and Village Roadshow of Australia, with commercial operations starting in June 1997 as Priya Village Roadshow (PVR).
 In 2003, ICICI Ventures invested ₹40 crore in PVR when Village Roadshow decided to pull out of the partnership.
-The first PVR Gold Screen was introduced in Forum Mall, Bengaluru.

-In 2006, the shares of the company were listed on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
-PVR's first "Gold Screen" was launched in Indore in 2007.
+In 2006, the company's shares were listed on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
+PVR's first "Gold Screen" was launched in 2007.

 In 2007, PVR Cinemas ventured into film production with PVR Pictures, producing films like Taare Zameen Par and Jaane Tu Ya Jaane Na in its initial years.

 In 2012, PVR Cinemas partnered with IMAX to open its first IMAX theatre in Bengaluru.
 In 2014, PVR Cinemas introduced the superplex format in Noida.
-In 2016, PVR's 4DX became the second movie theater chain in India to launch 4DX in the country after Cinépolis.
+In 2016, PVR became the second movie theater chain in India to launch 4DX in the country after Cinépolis.
 In 2022, PVR Cinemas introduced its immersive theater format called ICE in Delhi NCR.

 INOX Leisure

 INOX Leisure or INOX Movies was an Indian multiplex chain based in Mumbai.
-The company was incorporated as a public limited company in November 1999.
-It is a subsidiary of INOX Group (Industrial Oxygen) of companies.
+The company was incorporated as a public limited company in November 1999, as a part of the INOX Group (Industrial Oxygen) of companies.
 In 2002, the company commenced its operation by opening its first four-screen multiplex at Pune and another four-screen multiplex at Vadodara.
 In 2004, multiplexes were added in Kolkata, Goa, and Mumbai.

 In 2006, the company went public, with Gujarat Fluorochemicals selling stake in its initial public offering.

-Over the years, more screens were added in cities including Bengaluru, Chennai, Hyderabad, Jaipur, Indore, Darjeeling, Kota, Lucknow, Madurai and Coimbatore.

 In 2006, INOX acquired 89 Cinemas, owned by Calcutta Cinema Private Ltd (CCPL), in a share swap deal, giving INOX ownership of nine multiplexes in West Bengal and Assam.

 INOX acquired Satyam Cineplexes for ₹182 crore, giving it ownership of multiplexes in Delhi NCR, Mysuru and other regions.

 In December 2022, INOX had 170 multiplexes and 722 screens in 74 cities.